 To take your creativity even further, use one the Hollandaise Sauce variations included in my sauce post.

-How to Reheat Eggs Benedict
+How to Store and Make Ahead this Recipe for Eggs Benedict

 If you would like to make this dish ahead, prepare the poached eggs and Hollandaise sauce per the recipe.
 Place the eggs in a covered container of water and refrigerate.
 Place the sauce in a separate container, cover and refrigerate.
 Since the muffins toast up quickly and the bacon heats in 2 minutes, there’s no need to make these components ahead.